The-w0rst/grimmbot/INSTALL.md

    On Windows use `copy` instead of `cp`.
 Fill in your Discord tokens and API keys.
 5. Run `python install.py` and follow Curse's friendly, color-coded prompts.
+   Grimm's prompts appear in blue, Bloom's in orange and Curse's in red.
    The installer guides you through four steps:
    1. **Python check** – verifies you're running Python 3.10 or newer.
    2. **Dependencies** – when asked `Install dependencies now?
 [Y/n]` press